 This Epic 3-Day Restaurant Road Trip In Georgia Will Make Your Mouth Explode

-There’s nothing quite like a road trip in the middle of summer…open road cruising, wind whipping through your hair, with not a care in the world.
-You would think there’s nothing better in life than a road trip, until of course we create a road trip which revolves around some of the greatest restaurants in Georgia.
-From the team that brought you The Ultimate Georgia Waterfalls Road Trip Is Here—And Anyone Can Do It, we invite you to take a gander at this epic 3-day restaurant road trip throughout our favorite state.
+There’s nothing quite like a road trip in Georgia…open road cruising, wind whipping through your hair, with not a care in the world.
+You would think there’s nothing better in life than a road trip until of course, we create a road trip that revolves around some of the greatest restaurants in Georgia.
+From the team that brought you The Ultimate Georgia Waterfalls Road Trip Is Here—And Anyone Can Do It, we invite you to take a gander at this epic three-day restaurant road trip throughout our favorite state.
 The whole trip takes around 12.5 hours without stopping, and clocks in at 678 miles.
-This is why we think breaking it up into 3 days would be a better way to enjoy the adventure, not to mention have time to digest all the delicious eats!
-You can access the map in entirety here.
+This is why we think breaking it up into three days would be a better way to enjoy the adventure, not to mention have time to digest all the delicious eats.
+Let’s get this restaurant road trip in Georgia started!
+You can access the map in its entirety here.

 Our culinary exploration begins in Atlanta, but really, you can hop in at any point on the map and start your trip with the restaurant closest to you.

-What do you think about this culinary adventure in Georgia?
+What do you think about this culinary adventure to some of the best restaurants in Georgia?
 Are you up for the challenge?

 A New Jersey native with over 15 years of writing experience, Marisa has studied at both New York University and Florida International University.
 She has lived all over the country, including a decade stint in South Florida.
 Marisa is well-versed in exploration as she travels a good majority of the year in her self-converted Sprinter van.
 Her articles have been featured in various notable publications over the years, she has a published collection of short stories, and three completed screenplays under her belt.